Best Gaming Power Supplies by Budget 2017

 Power Supply Efficiency is basically the amount of power your power supply can convert from the wall.
 For example, if you have a power supply that pulls 500 watts from the wall while your PC uses 400 watts, then your PSU would be 80% efficient.
 I'll show you just how much you more you can save with this efficiency below.

 80 PLUS power supplies are tested at 20%, 50%, and 100% in order to see how they maintain their efficiency at different loads.
 Efficiency levels are graded from standard, bronze, silver, gold, and platinum.
 A standard 80 PLUS PSU simply needs to achieve 80% efficiency at 20%, 50%, and a 100% while a platinum PSU, for example, would need to achieve 90%, 92%, and 89% at these same three loads.

 - Your power supply has to pull more power from the wall at all times in order to achieve the same usable power.
 This leads to a higher electricity bill.

 - They generate additional heat.
 Keeping your computer's components cool helps them to perform at a higher level and last longer.
 Since wasted power is dissipated as heat, a more efficient PSU leads to less heat in your case and therefore cooler components.

 - A Higher power bill.
 Just how much can an average gamer save by switching to an efficient power supply?
 While that depends on the amount of time that the average gamer plays and the amount of power which his rig needs here's a basic calculation based on what the additional power would cost, over time, in California.
 Keep in mind that this varies greatly by state.
 For example this chart shows that a kWH in Idaho is 8 cents while a kWh in California was 15.2 cents in 2011.
-Current costs show that the average in 2016 is 18.49 cents and only going up.
+Current costs showed that the average in 2016 was 18.49 cents.